 When setting up your 301 redirects, do them manually if there is no way to automate the process and ensure that they point to a page that has content related to the page that it is replacing.
 If you’re really keen, you can find out more about how to set up 301 redirects here.

-Redesigning your website can make it look better but if your web designer doesn’t consider your search engine optimisation, you can find your great looking website design is ranking lower and getting less visits than the old one was.
+In summary, redesigning your website can make it look better but if your web designer doesn’t consider your search engine optimisation, you can find your great-looking website design is ranking lower and getting fewer visits than the old one was.